rupeshtiwari/future-blogs/_posts/2021-11-19-getting-started-with-monorepo-with-nx-nrwl.md

 ![](https://i.imgur.com/P2D9gy6.png){: .full}

-## Nx Monorepo Default Test Runner is JEST
+## Enable Karma Test Runner in Nx Monorepo

 When you create nx monorepo with `Angular` or `React` or `Next.js` or `Gatsby` or `next.js` or `Web Components` then it will give you `JEST` as unit test runner.
-In case you want to get `karma` test runner then you have to create Empty workspace and then add `@nrwl/angular` latter then add new application or lib with karma unit test runner.
+In case you want to get `karma` test runner then you have to create Empty workspace and then add `@nrwl/angular` then add new application or lib with karma unit test runner.

-## Default Monorepo Workspace structure
+## Creating First Nx Monorepo using CLI

-In order to create workspace We run below script
+In order to create your first Nx Monorepo workspace run below script:

 `npx create-nx-workspace@latest`

-Give workspace name: myorg
+- Give workspace name: `myorg`

-Select Layout: I select Angular Application (A workspace with a single Angular Application)
+- Select Layout: I select Angular Application (A workspace with a single Angular Application)

-Application Name: cutepuppies-admin
+- Application Name: cutepuppies-admin

-Stylesheet Format: SASS
+- Stylesheet Format: SASS

-Linter: TSLINT
+- Linter: TSLINT

-Nx Cloud: No ( this is default )
+- Nx Cloud: No ( this is default )

 ![](https://i.imgur.com/iMK98Jr.png){: .full}